Home » Symptoms » Dog Symptoms A-Z » Inflammation (Redness, Swelling) of the External Auditory Canal

 - Itching: Dogs with otitis externa often scratch their ears or rub their head against objects to relieve the itching.

-- Unpleasant odor: An infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. can cause a foul or yeasty odor in the ear that is easily recognizable to the owner.
+- Unpleasant odor: An infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease. can cause a rotten or yeasty smell in the ear that is easy for the owner to notice.

-- Discharge from the ear: A yellowish, brownish, or even black discharge may come from the affected ear, indicating an infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease..
+- Discharge: Yellowish, brownish, or even black discharge may come from the affected ear, indicating an infectionAn infection is the colonization and multiplication of pathogens such as bacteria, viruses, fungi, or parasites in an organism, which often, but not always, leads to a disease..

 - Pain: The dog may show pain when the affected ear is touched, such as by whining or pulling away.